astorDev/nist/observe/elastic/docs/docker-101.md

 And, of course, we'll also need to map our host socket file to the container socket file, like this: `/var/run/docker.sock:/var/run/docker.sock`.
 Now, after `docker compose up -d` we'll get a much more detailed log looking like this:

 ![detailed log](log-with-docker-meta.png)

+Now we'll be able to tell which container produced a log and much more.

 ## Wrapping up